rollup/rollup/docs/05-plugin-development.md

 When calling this function from a `resolveId` hook, you should always check if it makes sense for you to pass along the `isEntry`, `custom` and `assertions` options.

-The value of `resolvedBy` refers to which plugin or Rollup resolved this source, if no plugin resolves this source, the value will be "rollup".
-If a `resolveId` hook in a plugin resolves this source, the value will be different, when `resolvedBy` is declared in the return of `resolveId` hook, then the value will be the value of the declaration, otherwise the value will be the name of the current plugin.
+The value of `resolvedBy` refers to which plugin resolved this source.
+If it was resolved by Rollup itself, the value will be "rollup".
+If a `resolveId` hook in a plugin resolves this source, the value will be the name of the plugin unless it returned an explicit value for `resolvedBy`.
+This flag is only for debugging and documentation purposes and is not processed further by Rollup.

 #### `this.setAssetSource`